tomato42/openssl/README.md

 The latest binary Windows 64-bit builds of these branches can be found at http://onwebsecurity.com/cryptography/openssl The OpenSSL version string of these binaries (#define OPENSSL_VERSION_TEXT) include the branch name and commit hash.

 Please see the official OpenSSL repository for all relevant license / copyright info.
-This repository is merely a fork of their great work with some minimal additions and changes.
+This repository is merely a fork of their great work with some minimal merges, additions and changes.

 #### Supported ciphers
-At the moment 177
+At the moment 181
 ```
+openssl ciphers -l -V "ALL:COMPLEMENTOFALL"

           0xCC,0x14 - ECDHE-ECDSA-CHACHA20-POLY1305 TLSv1.2 Kx=ECDH     Au=ECDSA Enc=ChaCha20(256) Mac=AEAD
           0xCC,0x13 - ECDHE-RSA-CHACHA20-POLY1305 TLSv1.2 Kx=ECDH     Au=RSA  Enc=ChaCha20(256) Mac=AEAD
           0xCC,0x15 - DHE-RSA-CHACHA20-POLY1305 TLSv1.2 Kx=DH       Au=RSA  Enc=ChaCha20(256) Mac=AEAD